apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 ====================

-To perform any logging at all on your |TS| nodes, you must have at least one :ref:`LogObject` defined in :file:`logging.config`.
+To perform any logging at all on your |TS| nodes, you must have at least one log defined in :file:`logging.config`.
 These definitions configure what logs will be created, the format they will use (covered in the sections :ref:`admin-monitoring-logging-format-standard` and :ref:`admin-monitoring-logging-format-custom`), any filters which may be